gcallah/BookReviews/goodspeed.md

 butterflies flapping in Brazil to produce some significant effect in Saskatchewan.

-G also explains the better stability of the British banking system compared to the American by the fact that British banks were allowed to consolidate and open many branches, whereas many American banks were limited by state law to a single branch.
-These so-called "unit banks" were of course especially vulnerable to a crop failure, a plague of locusts in their area, or thew closure of an important local factory.
+G explains the better stability of the British banking system compared to the American system by the fact that British banks were allowed to consolidate and open many branches, whereas many American banks were limited by state law to a single branch.
+These so-called "unit banks" were of course especially vulnerable to a regional drought, a plague of locusts in their area, or the closure of an important local factory.